Kleptomania: Drug treatment

 The phenomenological similarity and the suggested common basic biological dynamics of kleptomania and OCD, pathological gambling and trichotillomania gave rise to the theory that the similar groups of medications could be used in all these conditions.
 Consequently, the primary use of selective serotonin reuptake inhibitor (SSRI) group, which is a form of antidepressant, has been used in kleptomania and other impulse-control disorders such as binge eating and OCD.
+Clomipramine, a tricyclic antidepressant, may be used for kleptomania because it is effective in treating obsessive-compulsive disorder.
 Electroconvulsive therapy (ECT), lithium, and valproate have been used as well.

 The usage of SSRIs is due to the assumption that the biological dynamics of these conditions derives from low levels of serotonin in brain synapses, and that the efficacy of this type of therapy will be relevant to kleptomania and to other comorbid conditions.

 Opioid receptor antagonists are regarded as practical in lessening urge-related symptoms, which is a central part of impulse control disorders; for this reason, they are used in treatment of substance use.
 This quality makes them helpful in treating kleptomania and impulse control disorders in general.
 The most frequently used drug is naltrexone, a long-acting competitive antagonist.
 Naltrexone acts mainly at μ-opioid receptors, but also antagonises κ- and λ-opioid receptors.

 There have been no controlled studies of the psychopharmacological treatment of kleptomania.
 This could be as a consequence of kleptomania being a rare phenomenon and the difficulty in achieving a large enough sample.
 Facts about this issue come largely from case reports or from bits and pieces gathered from a comparatively small number of cases enclosed in a group series.